hoangdev92/helpers_view/README.md

 Currency Formatting: Effortlessly render currency values in Vietnamese (VND) and Japanese (JPY) formats, adhering to the localized number formatting conventions of each language.
 With helpers_view, you can accelerate your development workflow, enhance code readability, and maintain a consistent user interface across your project.

+## Important
+-Currently only supports bootstrap version 4 and above

 ## Installation

 Install the gem and add to the application's Gemfile by executing: